Do you want to work abroad as a freelancer?

 Income taxation

 As regards the taxation of income, the procedure is again simpler in the case of occasional provision of services abroad while providing the majority of services here in the Czech Republic.
-Then, as a rule, it is a Czech tax resident (tax residents are those who are domiciled in the Czech Republic or reside here for at least 183 days in the relevant calendar year) and in such a case everything is usually included in the Czech income and taxed here.
+Then, as a rule, the tax resident is a Czech tax resident (tax residents are those who are domiciled or stay in the Czech Republic for at least 183 days in the relevant calendar year), in which case everything is usually included in Czech income and taxed here.
 Only the income earned in the foreign country can then be taxed.
 However, the Czech Republic has a double taxation treaty with most neighbouring countries, which prevents certain income from being taxed twice.
 Therefore, if the entrepreneur has already paid tax abroad, the Czech tax return may, for example, be offset or exempted from taxation.
 The entrepreneur should therefore familiarise himself with whether or not the Czech Republic has a double taxation treaty with the country in question and, if applicable, what its content is.
 It is also a good idea to study the conditions of tax residency in the other country.

 Another situation is if, for example, a service provider establishes a permanent establishment in the other country, there is an obligation to register for income tax in the other country and pay the tax there.
 It is also always necessary to keep an eye on the obligation to pay VAT in the other Member State.